Winslow Cohousing

 Consensus Decision Making

 We value being self-managed for most tasks.
-We hire specialists to keep our structures and land in a high-performing mode that will serve us long into the future, but we choose to learn and perform most maintenance work ourselves.
+Through our “work parties,” we continue to improve the community using the varied skills of our neighbors.
+We hire specialists when needed to ensure our structures and land serve us long into the future.